-One of the finest Georgian country houses in the Howardian Hills with superb equestrian facilities and magnificent views.
+One of the finest Georgian country houses in the Howardian Hills boasting magnificent views.

 Entrance and staircase halls, cloakroom, drawing room, dining room, sitting room, kitchen with dining area, ante room, domestic offices including pantry and wine store.

 Principal bedroom suite with bathroom and dressing room, 5 further first floor bedrooms (1 en suite), 2 further bathrooms

 Second floor annexe with kitchenette, 2 bedrooms, bathroom and sitting room

 Garaging, open barn, implement shed

 Normanby Hill, Normanby, Sinnington, North Yorkshire YO62 6RH

 Normanby Hill is an exceptional Georgian country house distinguished by its elevated position and imperious views over the Vale of Pickering towards the distant Yorkshire Wolds.
 No expense has been spared within these mellow stone walls; the European Oak flooring throughout the ground floor is newly laid; there are recently finished bathrooms and a magnificent, high-tech country kitchen; the lighting, plumbing and wiring is all up-to-the minute and every possible luxury has been taken into consideration.
 Outside are extensive gardens and grounds, all facing south.